-The highlight of the festival is an event called Koshiki Kacchu Keiba (“Armed Horse Race”), which is a 1000 meter race between twelve horsemen, and the Shinki Soudatsusen (Sacred Flag Competition), where hundreds of riders compete to catch forty shrine flags which are shot into the air.
+The highlights of the festival are the Koshiki Kacchu Keiba (“Armed Horse Race”), a 1km race between twelve horsemen, and the Shinki Soudatsusen (“Sacred Flag Competition”), where hundreds of riders compete to catch forty shrine flags which are shot into the air.
 Think Quidditch, on horseback.
 With armor.

-I was given lots of information about the event and the local area at Minami-Soma Tourism Association.
-And, of course, no visit to a tourism association would be complete without a chance to dress up – this time in kacchu (甲冑) armour!
+I was given lots of information about the event and the local area at Minami-Soma Tourism Association, and was even able to dress up in kacchu (甲冑) armour!

 My favourite part of the outfit were these very fashionable two-toe cotton socks/shoes.
-These are designed purposely so that your toes hang over the wicker outer layer that you strap onto your foot afterwards.
+These are designed purposely so that your toes hang over the wicker outer layer.
 Why would you want your toes hanging out, you ask?
-It’s so that when you run (!) you can dig your toes into the ground for more of a speed boost.
+It’s so that when you run (!) you can dig your toes into the ground for a speed boost.

 Not only must Japanese men hundreds of years ago have been extremely fit, but their toes must have been extremely flexible if they were used to propel themselves across the ground!

-I enjoyed this dress-up experience but would be lying if I said I didn’t breathe a sigh of relief when the helmet and outer-layers were hoisted off of me.
-The ladies who dressed me chatted to me, telling me about their favourite local food (red bean paste, by the way) and feeding me ice cream before sending me on my way.
+I enjoyed this dress-up experience.
+After changing out of the kacchu, I chatted to the ladies who dressed me chatted to me.
+They told me about their favourite local food (red bean paste) and even went to buy me a ice cream before sending me on my way.

-If being extremely scared of horses wasn’t enough, the weight of the armor alone convinced me that I’m not cut out to take part in samurai-era history reenactment festivals… but that being said, I would like to attend it next summer and admire it from a distance!
+If being scared of horses wasn’t enough, the weight of the armor convinced me that I’m not cut out to participate in samurai-era reenactment festivals… but I would like to attend next summer and admire it from a distance!

 Soma-Nomaoi takes place on the last Saturday, Sunday and Monday of July, in Soma City and Minami-Soma City.
 Please read more information about the festival here.